Bold

 "And it shall come to pass, that whosoever shall call on the name of the LORD shall be delivered: for in mount Zion and in Jerusalem shall be deliverance, as the LORD hath said, and in the remnant whom the LORD shall call."
 (Joel 2:32)

-Peter was still speaking only to Jews, of course, but they had assembled at Jerusalem "out of every nation under heaven" (Acts 2:5).
-But then Paul made it forever plain that "whosoever" applied to everyone when he also quoted Joel.
 "For there is no difference between the Jew and the Greek: for the same Lord over all is rich unto all that call upon him.
 For whosoever shall call upon the name of the Lord shall be saved" (Romans 10:12-13).
 The Lord Jesus Christ Himself, on the very last page of Scripture, says: "whosoever will, let him take the water of life freely" (Revelation 22:17).
-So, whosoever will, may come!
-One can contemplate later, with deep thanksgiving, the mysteries of the divine call, but first he must come, and if he so wills, he may!
-HMM

 Website powered by Network Solutions®